 Starting a blog was one of the things that really got me to focus on photography.
 All the most successful blogs have beautiful photos, and I just knew that I could learn how to take them, too.
 Plus, living in Europe, I have as many opportunities as I want to go somewhere and create beautiful photos (and memories, of course).

-That said, quick jaunts in Europe demand a minimal photography kit.
+That said, quick jaunts in Europe demand you bring minimalist photography gear.
 On budget airlines, for instance, you just can’t get away with clothes AND a ton of gear, given the restrictions on luggage (and fees if you check luggage in).
 Plus, walking around with a heavy bag usually has one of two consequences:

 - Your shoulder hurts the whole day, or your feet hurt from the extra weight.